DevM0rales/NerdHub_Deploy/DEPLOYMENT.md

    - media/ (Uploaded files like product images and user avatars)

 4. **Database**
-   - db.sqlite3 (Application database with data)
+   - db.sqlite3 (Application database with data - for development only)

 ## Deployment Steps